-Wash the rice and prepare to cook (either using a rice cooker or according to the instructions linked above).
+- Wash the rice and prepare to cook (either using a rice cooker or according to the instructions linked to above).
 Set your grill to a medium heat.

-Rotate the corn every so often until cooked.
-Allow it to blacken in places.
+- Rotate the corn every so often until cooked.
+Allow to blacken in places.
 When done, remove from the grill and allow to cool.

 - Take one of the cooled cobs and, using a sturdy knife, cut a disc 3-4 kernels wide for each serving.
 Cut each disc into two semicircles.